lamhq/tech-notes/pages/software-engineering/design/ood/design-patterns/simple-factory.md

 ### Problem

-Frequently, the pizza object is used in several parts of the application, leading to duplicated instantiation code, making maintenance and updates more difficult and error-prone when the logic of pizza offerings change.
+Frequently, the pizza object is used in several parts of the application, leading to duplicated instantiation code.
+This makes maintenance and updates more difficult and error-prone when the logic of pizza creation changes.

-Also, the code makes use of concrete classes like `CheesePizza`, `GreekPizza` may have to be changed as new concrete classes are added.
+Also, the code makes use of concrete pizza classes may have to be changed as new concrete classes are added.
 This means your code won't be "**closed for modification**" as you'll need to reopen it to extend with new types.

 ### Solution